rmcarlsson/mcj/README.md

 # User instructions

+## Software instruction

+### Prerequisites
+The application uses some predefined Google protocol buffer messages, like Empty.proto.
+These can not be fetched by Maven and must hence be installed manually.
+So just download Google protocol buffers from github.
+Next update the PROTOBUF_IMPORT path in build-proto.bat.

+### Building deployment

+In Eclipse, make sure, Window->Preferences.
+Select Java->Installed JRE.
+Make sure you have a JDK-version of Java here.
+If not add one.
+Next, expand Installed JRE's and check the JDK you just selected in the previous step.

+Build using Maven build "compile" and "install".

 ## Hardware installation

 ### Temperature sensor connections
 Connect GND and 3,3V from Raspberry PI to DS1820.
 Connect DQ to GPIO4.
-Connecta 4,7kohm resistor between 3,3V and GPIO4.
+Connect a 4,7kohm resistor between 3,3V and GPIO4.

 ### Heater switch
 The heater control is realized using a 5 second time base PWM.
 It is possible to use both a standrad rely or a solid state relay.
 Both solutions require a driver.
 To solve this use a ULN2003A driver circuit.
 I have use a standard Adruino step motor board.
 These are available in many different versions, for example, http://www.elecrow.com/wiki/index.php?title=ULN2003_Stepper_Motor_Driver.